- Never Ask a Woman for the Number of Her Shoes

 Move over, Imelda Marcos, you've got competition. #shoefetischist Click To Tweet

 Footwear for all occasions is sooooo American.
 Recall America’s style icon Jackie Kennedy owned her size 10 loafers in many colors when she was FLOTUS.
 And it’s not just the D.C. and New York area or the East Coast.
-Think of the different flip flops of the California gals, the cowboy boots in the Southwest or the rainboots of the Seattelite.
-An Alaska outdoor weddings require x-tra Tuffs for the bride to get to the place.
+Think of the different flip flops of the California gals, the cowboy boots in the Southwest or the rainboots of the Seattleite.
+An Alaska outdoor wedding requires x-tra Tuffs for the bride to get to the place.

 No I’m not a shopoholic!
 No, I’m don’t need help!
 No, I’m not a footwear hoarder, I collect them!
 They are all well edited.
-Heeled ducks, tall boots, over-the-knee boots (it’s a do over 40), patent leather espadrille wedges for work (as introduced by Kate Middleton), Very Fine Dancesport sandals (the Alaskan way in all colors), wood clogs, studded boots, and meanwhile even mules.
+Heeled ducks, tall boots, over-the-knee boots (Yes, it’s a Do over 40), patent leather espadrille wedges for work (as introduced by Kate Middleton, what’s good enough for the Duchess is good enough for me), Very Fine Dancesport sandals (the Alaskan way in all colors), wood clogs like in the 70s, studded boots, and meanwhile even mules.
 Why I didn’t start wearing mules earlier is a different story!

 Anyhow, this “collection” is probably more useful than my fossil leave/vegetation print collection I had in the early 70s in the time of the oil crisis.